 And guess what!?
 We listened.
 Right down to the text colour and the formats.
 This is why we have our website in bionic text, as well as offer neurodivergent options for The Booklet and The Workbook.

-We must acknowledge that the creation of this whole program and our ability to gather and learn frodiverse advisory committees was made possible through funding by SPARC (The Social Planning and Research Council of BC).
+We must acknowledge that the creation of this whole program and our ability to gather and learn from diverse advisory committees was made possible through funding by SPARC (The Social Planning and Research Council of BC).
 It is their dedication to social justice and inclusion, equality and equity, adaptability and integrity that sparked (pun intended) our origin.
 We will be forever grateful for the opportunity it created for birthers everywhere, but especially for those that are falling through the gaps, by no fault of their own, created in existing services.

 After months of planning and working with our advisory members, our first meeting was held virtually on August 1st, 2023.